-Places to party for Cinco De Mayo
+Places to party for Cinco de Mayo

 3601 Kirby

-Margarita specials.
-9 a.m. and goes until 2 a.m. with music, drink specials, and street food stand.
+If you're looking for margarita specials, this is the spot.
+Starts at 9 a.m. and goes until 2 a.m. with music, drink specials, and a street food stand.

 El Patio